lenovo/puppet.lenovo-lxca/README.md

 ```ruby
 puppet device -v
 ```
-Verify the device (switch) FQDN with SSL certificate information is listed on the output of following command on Puppet Master
+Verify the device (lxca) FQDN with SSL certificate information is listed on the output of following command on Puppet Master
 ```ruby
 puppet cert list --all
 ```